About this course

-You need to have successfully completed the Foundation Degree Early Years Care and Education or Foundation Degree Learning Support.
+You need to have successfully completed the Foundation Degree in Education, Learning and Development or Foundation Degree Learning Support.
 Additionally, you should be employed professionally or voluntarily in a childcare or education setting.
 Enhanced Disclosure and Barring Service (DBS) check will be required.

 - The College welcomes contact with parents/guardians of students who are under 18

 - Additional support is available for students with learning difficulties and disabilities

 - Cardiff and Vale College is committed to inclusion and values diversity.
 We are determined to promote equality of opportunity and to treat everyone fairly and with respect

 - Cardiff and Vale College reserves the right to make changes to this course without prior notice

 - All courses are accurate at the time of upload or print

 - Courses can only run if there are sufficient numbers

 - Please note, if you choose three or more course choices, then you may be referred for a careers appointment first.
 This does not apply to A Level or GCSE choices.